The Queen's funeral wreath includes romantic nod to Prince Philip

-Queen Elizabeth II's funeral wreath featured a subtle nod to her late husband Prince Philip, the Duke of Edinburgh.
+Two years on from the death of Queen Elizabeth II, people have noted her subtle nod to her late husband Prince Philip, the Duke of Edinburgh, on the day of her funeral.

-On Monday (19 September), the Queen's coffin was brought into Westminster Abbey for her state funeral, followed closely by King Charles III, Camilla Queen Consort, Prince William, Prince Harry, Prince Andrew, Princess Anne, and Prince Edward.
+On September 19, the monarch's coffin was carried into Westminster, with King Charles III, Camilla Queen Consort, Prince William, Prince Harry, Prince Andrew, Princess Anne, and Prince Edward, all following closely behind.

 Draped on top of the Queen's coffin - alongside the State Crown, Sovereign's Sceptre and Sovereign's Orb - was a magnificent wreath of flowers, which had been made completely sustainable at the request of King Charles.

-Within the beautiful wreath was a sprig of myrtle, which was used in Queen Elizabeth's wedding bouquet when she married Prince Philip in November 1947.
+Within the beautiful flowers was a sprig of myrtle, which was used in Queen Elizabeth's wedding bouquet when she married Prince Philip all the way back in in November 1947.

 Additionally, the wreath included asiatic lilies, gladioli, alstroemeria, eustoma and foliage of English oak, weeping birch.